Leon4721/GamerHub47/README.md

 - I want to understand how to play using a help modal.
 - I want clear health bars and scores so I can track progress.
 - I want immersive story cutscenes to feel invested.
 - I want my high scores saved so I can try to beat them.
-- I want to retry a level if I fail without starting over.
-- I want to play on mobile, tablet, and desktop without losing usability.
+- I want to play on mobile, tablet, and desktop.
 - I want to contact the developer for support or feedback.

 #### Site Owner